Windows 11 23H2 new features and changes (September 2023 update)

 Cast find device option / Image: Microsoft

-As part of the Start menu changes, the “Recommended” section now offers a richer preview when hovering over files for devices enrolled using an AAD account, but the company says that the feature will also come to users with a Microsoft account.
-Additionally, when right-clicking on cloud file recommendations, there is now an option to quickly share these files.
+As part of the Start menu changes, the “Recommended” section now offers a richer preview when hovering over files for devices enrolled using an AAD account.
+However, the company says the feature will also come to users with a Microsoft account.
+Additionally, when right-clicking on cloud file recommendations, there is now an option to share these files quickly.

 Start menu file hover / Image: Microsoft